mysql/mysql-utilities/doc/parser/parser.rst

     Parse the MySQL Slow Query Log.

-    This class is used to parse the MySQL Slow Query Log.
+    This class parses the MySQL Slow Query Log.
 Instances are iterable, but the class does not provide multiple independent iterators.

-    For example, to go through the log and print the entries:
+    For example, to read the log and print the entries:

     >>> slow_log = open("/var/lib/mysql/mysql-slow.log")
     >>> log = SlowQueryLog(slow_log)